slimnate/blog/_posts/2021-03-14-valheim-backup.md

 ---
-layout: post
 title: Valheim Backup
+categories: [Software, Valheim Backup]
+tags: [software, valheim, c#]
+toc: true
+pin: true
 ---

 # Valheim Backup

+A C# application to perform automated backups of [Valheim](https://store.steampowered.com/app/892970/Valheim/) world files.

+## Why
-One of the hosstest games on Steam since it's release [Valheim](https://store.steampowered.com/app/892970/Valheim/) has been an amazingly fun game to play.
+One of the hottest games on Steam since it's release [Valheim](https://store.steampowered.com/app/892970/Valheim/) has been an amazingly fun game to play.
 I noticed a lot of people on discord and forums talking about having lost data due to some bugs, and decided to do somethign about it.

+## What
-I decided to develop a WPF application that can automatically backup world files by connecting to an FTP server and periodically downloading the files to the local disk.
+I decided to develop the [ValheimBackup](https://github.com/slimnate/ValheimBackup) application, a WPF application and companion Windows Service that can automatically backup world files by connecting to an FTP server and periodically downloading the files to the local disk.
+In this article, I will go over the design and development of the software, including details on problems I had to solve along the way.

-For more info see the [README on github](https://github.com/slimnate/ValheimBackup).